yeaheo/traefik2.0/README.md

 # Traefik2.0 Config Files
-Install and config Traefik2.0 to kubernetes cluster.
+Install and config Traefik2.0 to kubernetes cluster